kenenisa-j/kenenisa-jaleto/README.md

 ### 🧬 Breast Cancer Detection App
 A machine learning-based system for predicting cancer risk.
-Focused on applying ML to a real-world problem, including data processing and model evaluation.
+Focused on applying ML to a realworld problem, including data processing and model evaluation.
 👉 Focus: ML + real-world application

 ---